 How Your Diet Affects Your Sleep (And Vice Versa)

-Sheets, background noise, pain, medication, stress; all of these are factors that can stop you from getting a good night’s rest.
+Bad pillows, background noise, pain, hunger, stress; all of these are factors that can stop you from getting a good night’s rest.
 There’s plenty of advice out there on how to handle these, but another impactful facet of our lives that affects our rest is what we eat.
 While some people overlook it, diet can play a major role in how well or how poorly you sleep.
 Moreover, your sleep patterns can have major effects on your appetite.
 How does it work?
 Read on to learn more.

 Nutrients can impact your sleep